Author: Wendy Busse, MSc, RD

 Updated: October 2020

-Conditioned food hypersensitivity is the physical manifestation of a limbic system overreaction to food.
+Conditioned food sensitivity is the physical manifestation of a limbic system overreaction to food.

-Calming the limbic system will ease, and eventually stop conditioned food hypersensitivity reactions.
+Calming the limbic system will ease, and eventually stop conditioned food reactions.

 Your brain’s limbic system scans your environment for “danger cues” and initiates the fight-flight-or-freeze system when needed.
 These reactions are quick and automatic without conscious thought.
 For example, when an animal detects a predator, it is instantly ready to fight or run (flight).